-The second I stepped off the plane, Copenhagen blew my mind.
-Everyone knows the place is a Mecca for design: Georg Jensen’s cutlery, Hans Wegner’s chairs, Arne Jacobsen … I’ve stayed at the hotel he designed, the SAS Royal Hotel, and if you’re a designer, you should too.
+Everyone knows Copenhagen is a Mecca for design: Georg Jensen’s cutlery, Hans Wegner’s chairs, Arne Jacobsen … I’ve stayed at the hotel he designed, the SAS Royal Hotel, and if you’re a designer, you might want to check it out.
 But what about Danish type design?

 In 1923 Knud Valdemar Engelhardt (1882–1931) designed the street signs for the Copenhagen suburb of Gentofte.
 The type design was loosely based on the lettering of two Danish architects of the time: Thorvald Bindesbøll (designer of the Carlsberg logo) and Anton Rosen.
-The signs were so successful that they’re still in use today.
-Don’t miss that part: 90 years on, the signs are still in use.
-The type has a telltale glyph: a lowercase j dotted with a heart, telling exactly who made it (hint: Engel+HARDT).
+The signs were so successful that they’re still in use today after 90 years.
+The type has a telltale glyph: a lowercase j dotted with a heart (Engel+HARDT).
 The j appears on most signs since vej means road.
 As they’ve been so influential, Engelhardt’s letters seem to now instill the very essence of Danish design culture.
 Engelhardt’s life’s work is listed in the Danish Cultural Canon.

 Here are a few modern faces that are based on the Danish style that began with Engelhardt and his contemporaries:

 David Brezina’s Codan: caps only and incomplete but a great start nonetheless.